SatelliteShorelines/CoastSeg/docs/getting-started.md

 **7.Name the Session**

-- Let's call this 'sample_session'
+- Let's call this 'demo_session'

 - This is the name of the folder that will be saved in `CoastSeg/sessions`